MUnique/OpenMU/QuickStart.md

 If you know how to do this, feel free to submit a pull request.

+## Docker-compose

+if you want to up the server and postgres in the same time you can use this.

+> docker-compose up -d --build

 ## Manually

 Use this way, if you want to develop or debug for OpenMU.